 As long as the IPI remains above 350, sellers will have unlimited storage at FBA warehouses.
 However, if the IPI goes below 350, sellers may receive an email from Amazon six weeks before the end of the quarter with information about potential storage limits.
 If the score does not increase to above 350 by the end of the quarter, the limits will apply for the next quarter.

 Amazon is serious about wanting to use their FBA fulfillment centers as fulfillment centers, not as long-term storage solutions for FBA sellers.
 If a seller makes a habit of sending in inventory that doesn’t sell quickly, Amazon will find a way to encourage the seller to remove that inventory from their warehouses, whether by imposing storage limits or storage fees.
-For more info on the 2018 updated storage fees, check out this blog post.
+For more info on long-term storage fees, check out this blog post.

 How is the IPI calculated?

 Amazon has not made it clear exactly how the IPI is calculated.
 For professional sellers who have been selling long enough to have an IPI, you should see a score on your Seller Central home page at the bottom right.
 You might need to expand the widget for Inventory Planning if you don’t automatically see your IPI.
 The score is based on a scale of 0 to 1000.
 Amazon has stated in seller emails that most sellers have an IPI between 400 and 800.

 Even though the algorithm for calculating the IPI isn’t clear, Amazon gives some indication of four metrics they’re looking at within the IPI:

 - Excess inventory